UoB-COMSM0166/2025-group-20/README.md

 Composition – The GameManager and its extending class TutorialManager are composed of all the other classes.
 Fruit and TutorialFruit are composed of the SlicePattern class which itself is composed of the SliceArray and HitBox classes.

 When the game is launched, the player can customise their game through a system of on-screen buttons.
-Their options include Single/Two-player Mode, Easy (Ninja) and Hard (Samurai) Mode, preference for player 2 controls, and preferences for cursor and sound effects.
+Their options include Single/Two-player Mode, Ninja (Easy) and Samurai (Hard) Mode, preference for player 2 controls, and preferences for cursor and sound effects.
 All these options are recorded by the GameManager which manipulates the gameplay loop accordingly.
 In turn, the gameplay loop is controlled by the gameState() method which is only terminated when the player quits the game.

 The player can either quit by pausing the game at any time and choosing the ‘main menu’ option or similarly through the game over screen if they lose the game.
 Game loss is monitored by the Lives class which maintains the state of the player’s 3 lives.
 When the player runs out of lives, the GameManager checks with the GameScore class to update the player’s high score if necessary.